cloudwalk/op-stack-devnet/single-node-no-docker.md

    # Private key to use for contract deployments, you don't need to worry about
    # this for the Getting Started guide.
    export PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80

+   export L2OOP_ADDRESS="" # Address of the "L2OutputOracleProxy" contract on L1 (should be set after deployment L1 contracts)

 ```